Version 3: January 5, 2021.

-At Ottawa Swordplay we are excited to be offering classes again!
-We are offering physically distanced classes at the Swordhall, outdoor classes, and online classes.
+At Ottawa Swordplay we are excited to be offering classes when permitted by Public Health rules.
+When open to the public, we are offering physically distanced classes at the Swordhall.
+Our physically distanced outdoor classes will resume in the spring, and we are always offering our online classes.
 Ottawa Swordplay is following all public health recommendations to offer a safe class experience.

 The information below serves as our Covid-19 policies for our in-person, indoor and outdoor classes.
 If you attend these classes, you must agree to abide by these policies.
 Ottawa Swordplay reserves the right to turn away any attendee who does not abide by these policies.

 Students may not attend in-person classes if:

 Participants must self-screen for symptoms of Covid-19 before every class.
 Ottawa Swordplay reserves the right to turn away any attendee showing symptoms of Covid-19.